 It wouldn’t be correct to search for the most expensive real estate in the country and pin it on the city because while one expensive property can skew the prices up a bit, it doesn’t always mean all properties’ prices will instantly become higher.
-The nature of a fair market value is the accordance of a home buyer with a home seller and vice-versa.
-If someone is crazy to spend $30 billion dollars on a house in Awful City-USA it doesn’t mean that everyone else will.
-It only means that someone with a lot of money believes that house is worth it.
+The nature of fair market value is the accordance of a home buyer with a home seller and vice-versa.
+If someone is willing to spend $30 billion dollars on a house in Luxury City-USA it doesn’t mean that everyone else will.
+It only means that someone with a lot of money believes that house is worth that much.

 So understand that when we talk about cities that have more expensive real estate than New York, we are talking about the real estate “market” behavior when it comes to house prices and not the extreme cases.

-And when you set that, there are two ways to go about.
+There are two ways to go about studying the market behavior.
 You can either list it through the prism of an average home price or a median home price.
 They seem like synonyms but are different concepts: while the former is the basic idea of average you learned in school – where the average is found when you add 2 (or more) values and divide them by 2 (or how many values there were) – the median home price is different.
 Imagine you have 3 homes sold: one for 1k, the other for 5k and the other for 74k; the median home price is the 5k, while the average home price would be 26k.
 Median home price is basically finding the home price that’s nested in the middle, and we believe it’s the best way to assert the most expensive real estate in the US because, like we said, one crazy guy might have agreed to pay $30 billion for a home and completely skew the city’s average home price.